doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 library to the Beets media management system.

-Invoked with the `discogs` argument, *mppinit discogs* attempts to auto-generate an Obsidian vault from a Discogs user collection.
+Invoked with the `discogs` argument, *mppinit discogs* attempts to generate an Obsidian vault from a Discogs user collection.
 Both `DISCOGS_USER` and `DISCOGS_TOKEN` must be configured in `$HOME/.config/mpprc`.
 The location of the generated Obsidian vault can be specified by setting `DISCOGS_DIR` in `mpprc`.
 Default location is `$HOME/Documents/Obsidian/Discogs/`.

+Invoked with the `discogs local` argument, *mppinit discogs local* attempts to generate an Obsidian vault from the local music library.
+Similar to above, `DISCOGS_USER` and `DISCOGS_TOKEN` must be configured in `$HOME/.config/mpprc`.

 Invoked with the `kitty` argument, *mppinit kitty* installs the Kitty terminal emulator used as the default terminal in MusicPlayerPlus.